-In response to these demands, the Whatcom County Council established the Incarceration Prevention and Reduction Task Force (IPRTF).16 Thirty community stakeholders were named to the IPRTF.
-The IPRTF would soon take on the dual role of serving as the County's Law and Justice Council.17 It was assigned the tasks of:
+In response to these demands, the Whatcom County Council established the Incarceration Prevention and Reduction Task Force (IPRTF).
+16 Thirty community

 - Reviewing best practices to make recommendations that would safely and effectively reduce incarceration. - Identifying alternatives to incarceration for those living with behavioral health challenges and pretrial defendants who could be released safely. - Planning for a new and expanded crisis stabilization center to replace the existing Whatcom County Triage Center.